PiatekLukasz/zadaniaPython/README.md

-# exercisesPython
+## exercisesPython

-Private Lessons Python
+#Private Lessons Python

+repository from totally noob to developer